FrankKair/create-component/README.md

 ## Usage

-		Granted that you're in your project's root directory and you have a sub-directory `/src/components`, just call:
+In your project's root directory, just call:

-		$ component reactComponentName
+    $ component MyComponent

 and _voilà_!